Reasoning isn’t the only way to buck yourself up: has it ever worked……?

 raisins or other dried fruits and berries – for more sweetness and chewiness

-1 tablespoon dark brown sugar – if you are worried about sweetness
+1 tablespoon dark brown sugar – to taste

-The wet ingredients are the warmed fats and oils with the blended date cream, possibly a little warm water and molasses.
+The wet ingredients are the warmed fats and oils with the blended date cream, possibly a little warm water, and molasses, in a heavy saucepan.
 Reserve some date cream in case the mixture is too dry, or just add water.
+Try for a texture like medium to thick porridge.

 Lightly press the mixture in – making sure that it comes no more than halfway up the side.
 If you have any mixture over, start another tin, or store in fridge for later.

 After leaving to cool for about 10 minutes, score with a knife and leave to get cold.
-Then break into sections and store in a tin.
+Lever up and break into sections.
+Store in an airtight container, whats left that is!